ampletorque/vagrant-setup/NOTES.md

 ### Production Scheduling Model

-- We show users the best current guess of the expected ship date for a pledge level if ordered now.
+- We show users the best current guess of the expected ship date for a pledge level if ordered right now.
-- We capture and preserve the date that was promised to an individual backer for all eternity.
+- We capture and preserve the date that was promised to an individual backer for all eternity (associated with that order line item).
-- We anticipate the need for a delivery date to be moved back as more qty is consumed, based on a pre-planned table.
+- We anticipate the need for a delivery date to be moved back automatically as more qty is consumed, based on a pre-planned table.

 Plan:

-- Use a PledgeBatch table
+- Use a PledgeBatch table like we have now.
 - On a Pledge line item, track the batch_id AND the original expected delivery date.
-Never change the original expected delivery date.
+Never change the original expected delivery date on the corresponding line item.
 - Have an admin interface that lets you update the current expected delivery date of the batch, and add new batches to the end of the table.